 Here are other ways some customers and loyalty members commit fraud:

-Making big purchases to accrue points & then cancelling the product or service
+• Making expensive purchases to accrue points and then cancelling the product or service

 Internal Fraud